 Many life lessons have been learned in (as my dad would say "in the school of hard knocks").
 I've learned not to quit, how to persevere and how hard it is to be a pioneer of sorts in the sports training field.

 I've invested decades and a lot of money into trying to help athletes reach their potential.
-I still work with a few select athletes personally and spend most of my waking hours thinking about how to expand our business to reach and help more athletes.
-To ultimately change and improve how athletes are trained!
+I still work with a few select athletes personally and spend most of my waking hours thinking about how to expand our business to reach and help more athletes reach their athletic potential!